DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture11.md

 ![alt text](assets\IMG71.PNG)

 > Big chunk of debt in asset ownership on books
-> - People lease becuase they don't want to show debt on balance sheet
+> - People lease because they don't want to show debt on balance sheet
 > - New accounting standard - leases treated as a liability now
 > - Diminishes the attractiveness of leases
 >   - Cannot hide the obligation now